ultral/ultral.github.io/it/ansible-testing-en.md

 ### Put complex logic into modules & plugins

 Ansible nature is a declarative approach & YAML.
-It is extremely hard to use standard developers patterns as is because there is no syntax sugar for that.
-If you want to implement complex not straight logic in a playbook usually it will be ugly.
+It is extremely hard to use standard developers patterns because there is no syntax sugar for that.
+If you want to implement complex logic (not straight) in a playbook it will usually be ugly.
 Fortunately, you can customize ansible via creating your own modules & plugins.

 ### Summarize Tips & Tricks